perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/Master_Reading_List.md

 The Moral Landscape: How Science Can Determine Human Values Islam and the Future of Tolerance: A Dialogue]
 Free Will
+A guide to the Good Life: The Ancient Art of Stoic Joy

 ## Books I want to Read